Session Facade Pattern in Java: Simplifying Complex System Interfaces

 , and PaymentService

 .
-The client interacts with the facade to perform high-level operations like adding items to the cart, placing an order, and selecting a payment method.
+The client uses the facade to perform high-level operations like adding products to the cart, placing an order, and choosing a payment method, without needing to know the underlying details.

 public class App {